+1. Prior Inventions Disclosure.
+The following is a complete list of all Prior Inventions (as provided in Section 2.2 of the attached Employee Proprietary Information and Inventions Assignment Agreement, defined herein as the "Agreement"):

+🗷 None

-1. Employe or Inventions Disclosure.
-The following is a complete list of all Prior Inventions (as provided in Section 2.2 of the attached prietary Information and Inventions Assignment Agreement, defined herein as the " Agreement "): $\boxtimes$ None See immediately below: 2.
-Limi ted Exclusion Notification.
-Comp S IS TO NOTIFY you in accordance with any applicable Specific Inventions Law that the foregoing Agreement between any does not require you to assign or offer to assign to Company any Invention that you develop entirely on your own time Company's equipment, supplies, facilities or trade secret information, except for those Inventions that either: research a. or de Relate at the time of conception or reduction to practice to Company's business, or actual or demonstrably anticipated velopment; or b.
-Result from any work performed by you for Company. precedin e extent a provision in the foregoing Agreement purports to require you to assign an Invention otherwise excluded from the graph, the provision is against the public policy of this state and is unenforceable. any of it limited exclusion does not apply to any patent or Invention covered by a contract between Company and the United States or cies requiring full title to such patent or Invention to be in the United States.
+$\Box$ See immediately below:

+2. Limited Exclusion Notification.

+THIS IS TO NOTIFY you in accordance with any applicable Specific Inventions Law that the foregoing Agreement between you and Company does not require you to assign or offer to assign to Company any Invention that you develop entirely on your own time without using Company's equipment, supplies, facilities or trade secret information, except for those Inventions that either:

+a.
+Relate at the time of conception or reduction to practice to Company's business, or actual or demonstrably anticipated research or development; or b.
+Result from any work performed by you for Company.

+To the extent a provision in the foregoing Agreement purports to require you to assign an Invention otherwise excluded from the preceding paragraph, the provision is against the public policy of this state and is unenforceable.

+This limited exclusion does not apply to any patent or Invention covered by a contract between Company and the United States or any of its agencies requiring full title to such patent or Invention to be in the United States.

 A-1